M-arcus/cloudron-docs/knowledgebase/docs/apps.md

 <img src="/documentation/img/app-redirect.png" class="shadow" width="500px">
 </center>

-In the above example, anyone visiting `www` subdomain will be automatically redirected to the bare domain (using HTTP 302).
+In the above example, anyone visiting `www.smartserver.space` will be automatically redirected to the bare domain (using HTTP 302).

 The redirection feature preserves any URI components like subpaths in the original request.